Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Properties of and

 \begin{proof}The proof proceeds by induction on the total degree $\ell+m+n$.
 The claim is clear in the base case, which is total degree $0$.

 Assume without loss of generality that $\ell\geq m\geq n\geq 0$.
 If $m=n=0$, then $\Phi(x^\ell)=x^\ell$, and the proposition follows without any induction hypothesis needed.

-If $n=0$ but $m > 0$, then our first reduction step is Comparing the sum of maximum and minimum exponents from either side above, we have $\ell+0 \geq (\ell-1)+\min\{m-1,1\}$, with equality if $m$ is even.
-Furthermore, exponents on the left side above are all congruent mod$\,2$ if and only if exponents on the right are all congruent $\text{mod}\,2$.
+If $n=0$ but $m > 0$, then our first $\Phi$ reduction step is Comparing the sum of maximum and minimum exponents from either side above, we have $\ell+0 \geq (\ell-1)+\min\{m-1,1\}$, with equality if $m$ is even.
+Furthermore, exponents on the left side above (which includes $n=0$) are all congruent mod$\,2$ if and only if exponents on the right are all congruent $\text{mod}\,2$.
 So the proposition follows by the induction hypothesis.

-Finally, if $n > 0$, then the first step in our reduction is After expanding the right side, the sum of the maximum and minimum exponents in each monomial is at most $\ell+n$, with equality holding for at least the monomial $x^{\ell+1}y^{m-1}z^{n-1}$.
+Finally, if $n > 0$, then our first $\Phi$ reduction step is After expanding the right side, the sum of the maximum and minimum exponents in each monomial is at most $\ell+n$, with equality holding for at least the monomial $x^{\ell+1}y^{m-1}z^{n-1}$.
 And again, congruence of exponents mod$\,2$ has been preserved.
 We are done by induction.\end{proof}

 \begin{proposition} For any integers $\ell,m,n\geq 0$, the degree in $x$ of $\Phi_x(x^\ell y^m z^n)$ is at most $\ell+\min\{m,n\}$, and the degree in $y$ and $z$ combined is at most $m+n$.
 Furthermore $\Phi(x^\ell y^m z^n)$ is even if $\ell\equiv m\equiv n\,\textup{mod}\,2$ and odd otherwise.\end{proposition}